Ryder Cup and Solheim Cup 2023: When do the Team Europe and Team USA line-ups get confirmed?

 - Watch the Solheim Cup, Ryder Cup and more on NOW for £26 a month for 12 months

-Stacy Lewis' nine automatic picks were confirmed after the conclusion of the CPKC Women's Open in Canada on Sunday, with Lilia Vu, Nelly Korda, Allisen Corpuz and Megan Khang among those guaranteed their spots for Team USA.

-The final three picks will be announced in a special announcement show on Monday at 5pm, live on Sky Sports Golf, as Team USA look to avoid a third consecutive Solheim Cup defeat for the first time in the tournament's history.
+Team USA have also finalised their team for this year's tournament.
+The final three picks were made in a special announcement show on Monday at 5pm, live on Sky Sports Golf, as the Americans look to avoid a third consecutive Solheim Cup defeat for the first time in the tournament's history.

+Captain Stacy Lewis opted for Ally Ewing, Cheyenne Knight and Angel Yin as her captain's picks joining a team which contains the world's top two players in Lilia Vu and Nelly Korda.

+Two-time LPGA Tour winner Knight makes her Solheim Cup debut whilst Ewing and Yin both make their third appearances, with the US skipper citing Ewing's adaptability and Yin's consistent performances in the majors as reasons for selection.

 Team USA are defending Ryder Cup champions after their record-breaking victory win at Whistling Straits, with captain Zach Johnson having his six automatic qualifiers locked in following the conclusion of the BMW Championship on August 20.